Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 How many naps your toddler needs, for how long and when to stop will depend on how much they sleep at night.

-The NHS recommends that at two years old, your little one should have 11.5 hours sleep at night and one and a half hours of sleep in the day.
-The daytime napping recommendation reduces to 45 minutes when your toddler is three years old and by the age of four, it’s recommended that they should no longer need daytime naps.
+At two years old, your little one should have 11.5 hours sleep at night and one and a half hours of sleep in the day.
+The daytime napping recommendation reduces to 45 minutes when your toddler is three years old and by the age of four, it's recommended that they should no longer need daytime naps.

-As your little one gets older, daytime naps are likely to get trickier as they become more and more interested in what’s going on around them.
-Your toddler may give you all the signs that they’re ready for a sleep, but when it comes to taking them to their bed or cot, it all changes.
+As your toddler gets older, daytime naps are likely to get trickier as they become more and more interested in what's going on around them.
+Your toddler may give you all the signs that they're ready for a sleep, but when it comes to taking them to their bed or cot, it all changes.

 Here are our tips to help you win the naptime battle...